Duxbury Break-In Suspect Left Threatening Note For Homeowners, Police Say

 After being taken to the Duxbury Police Department, Phillips became sick and was hospitalized.
 He allegedly told police he had taken a large amount of prescription medicine that he stole from the Acorn Street home.

-Phillips is expected to be arraigned on several charges Tuesday in Plymouth District Court.
+Phillips was arraigned on several charges Tuesday in Plymouth District Court.
+He is being held on $100,000 cash bail.

+In his 32 years, Phillips has built an arrest record that is 22 pages long, most are charges out of Marshfield and Duxbury.

+“This individual is known for this type of crime.
+He has potential to be quite violent,” said Carbone.